 Elevation Gain: 1,300 feet

 The main Sage Hills Trail is a great multi-purpose route through the foothills.
-The trail travels through Land Trust, PUD, and private property.
+The trail travels through City of Wenatchee and PUD property.
 Please observe all posted signs to keep the access open to this special place.

 Take 5th street west across Western Avenue.
 Follow the road around a left hand curve as it becomes Number 1 Canyon Road.
 After 1/3 mile, the parking area will be on the right hand side.
 To access the trail, walk up Sage Hills Drive.
-The Lester Trailhead is at the end of the road.
+The southern access point to Sage Hills Trail is at the end of the road.
 Please respect the neighbors and don’t park at the trail access point.